Vulcaine/BLAST_public/README.md

 # BLAST

-This is a public repository to get an overview of this project.
+This is the public repository for overview of current progress.
 ## **Please give me a ⭐ if you think my work is worthy**

-BLAST is a left-typed language, which means **you only write types on the left side of each declaration and won't see types on the right side**.
+BLAST is a left typed language, which means **you only write types to the left side of each declaration and won't see types on the right side**.

 1. No imports
 2. Less brackets